-Known for his keen legal mind and sound judgment, David Isaak represents companies and executives in their most serious legal matters: government investigations; white collar criminal defense; and criminal appeals.
+Described by Chambers USA as a "smart lawyer" "known for his intelligent handling of cases," David Isaak represents companies and executives in their most serious legal matters: government investigations; white collar criminal defense; and criminal appeals.
 Equally at home in civil or criminal court, David is especially adept at protecting his clients’ interests in parallel civil, criminal, and administrative proceedings.
-Respected for his skill at legal analysis and argument, clients and other criminal defense lawyers frequently call upon David to brief and argue important legal issues at both the trial and appellate levels.
+Respected for his skill at legal analysis and argument, David is also frequently called upon to brief and argue important legal issues at both the trial and appellate levels.

-David has successfully represented clients in investigations and white collar criminal cases involving, among other things, insider trading, tax fraud, securities fraud, commodities manipulation, trademark infringement, theft of trade secrets, environmental crimes, and violations of the Foreign Corrupt Practices Act (FCPA).
+David has successfully represented clients in investigations and white collar criminal cases involving, among other things, health care fraud, tax fraud, securities fraud (including insider trading), commodities manipulation, trademark infringement, theft of trade secrets, environmental crimes, and violations of the Foreign Corrupt Practices Act (FCPA).
 Often David’s victories are private, for example, when he successfully persuades prosecutors or regulators not to bring criminal charges or civil enforcement claims.
 Nonetheless, he has also had many public successes for clients.
 Recently, David was a key member of the team that obtained a not guilty verdict on Clean Water Act charges against BP’s wellsite leader on the Deepwater Horizon after first securing dismissal of manslaughter charges.

 REPRESENTATIVE MATTERS - WHITE COLLAR CRIMINAL DEFENSE